Ives: Violin Sonata No. 1

 Ives: Violin Sonata No. 4: Children's Day at the Camp Meeting

 This performance features a free pre-concert lecture at 6:45pm with Richard Wernick

-Jackiw is also an active recitalist and chamber musician.
+Stefan is also an active recitalist and chamber musician.
 He has performed in numerous important festivals and concert series, including the Aspen Music Festival, Ravinia Festival, and Caramoor International Music Festival, the Celebrity Series of Boston, New York’s Mostly Mozart Festival, the Metropolitan Museum of Art, the Washington Performing Arts Society and the Louvre Recital Series in Paris.
+As a chamber musician, Stefan has collaborated with such artists as Jeremy Denk, Steven Isserlis, Yo-Yo Ma, and Gil Shaham.
 He is a regular participant at the Seattle Chamber Music Festival, the Bridgehampton Chamber Music Festival, and the Bravo!
 Vail Valley Music and Bard Music Festivals.
-At the opening night of Carnegie Hall’s Zankel Hall in New York, Jackiw was the only young artist invited to perform, playing alongside such artists as Emanuel Ax, Renée Fleming, Evgeny Kissin, and James Levine.
+At the opening night of Carnegie Hall’s Zankel Hall in New York, Stefan was the only young artist invited to perform, playing alongside such artists as Emanuel Ax, Renée Fleming, Evgeny Kissin, and James Levine.

 Sunday, November 12, 2017 - 3:00 PM

 Perelman Theater, Kimmel Center, 300 South Broad Street